Entanglement and Confinement in Coupled Quantum Systems: Methods for numerical calculations

 Note that, if we simply define $|n_{\rm L},n_{\rm R}\rangle=\frac{\hat{a}_{\rm L}^{\dagger n_{\rm L}}\hat{a}_{\rm R}^{\dagger n_{\rm R}}}{\sqrt{n_{\rm L}!n_{\rm R}!}}|0\rangle_{\rm coupled}$, the norm can deviate from 1 due to the cutoff effect.
 We multiplied a positive number so that the norm becomes 1.
 They are not exactly orthogonal, due to the regularization effects.

-The thermal entropy of the total system can easily be calculated analytically, so we did not use the numerical method in the results shown in this paper.\footnote{We used it to check the debugging, namely we checked that the entropy of the total system is correctly obtained.}
+The thermal entropy of the total system can easily be calculated analytically, so we did not use the numerical method in the results shown in this paper.\footnote{We used it for debugging purposes, namely we checked that the entropy of the total system is correctly obtained.}

 In order to obtain the entanglement entropy, we constructed the reduced density matrix numerically, calculated the eigenvalues of the reduced density matrix $p_1,p_2,\cdots,p_\Lambda$, and then determined the entropy as $-\sum_i p_i\log p_i$.
 In order to avoid numerical singularities, we have omitted the eigenvalues smaller than $10^{-15}$.